 306.4 Appliances under floors.
 Underfloor spaces containing appliances requiring access shall be provided with an access opening and unobstructed passageway large enough to remove the largest appliance.
-The passageway shall not be less than 22 inches (559 mm) high and 36 inches (914 mm) wide, nor more than 20 feet (6096 mm) in length measured along the centerline of the passageway from the opening to the appliance.
+The passageway shall not be less than 30 inches (762 mm) high and 22 inches (559 mm) wide, nor more than 20 feet (6096 mm) in length measured along the centerline of the passageway from the opening to the appliance.
 A level service space not less than 30 inches (762 mm) deep and 30 inches (762 mm) wide shall be present at the front or service side of the appliance.
 If the depth of the passageway or the service space exceeds 12 inches (305 mm) below the adjoining grade, the walls of the passageway shall be lined with concrete or masonry.
 Such concrete or masonry shall extend a minimum of 4 inches (102 mm) above the adjoining grade and shall have sufficient lateral-bearing capacity to resist collapse.
-The clear access opening dimensions shall be a minimum of 22 inches high by 30 inches wide (559 mm by 762 mm), where such dimensions are large enough to allow removal of the largest appliance.
+The clear access opening dimensions shall be a minimum of 22 inches by 30 inches (559 mm by 762 mm), where such dimensions are large enough to allow removal of the largest appliance.

-Exceptions:

-- 1. The passageway is not required where the level service space is present when the access is open and the appliance is capable of being serviced and removed through the required opening. - 2.
-Where the passageway is not less than 6 feet high (1829 mm) for its entire length, the passageway shall not be limited in length.
+Exception: The passageway is not required where the level service space is present when the access is open and the appliance is capable of being serviced and removed through the required opening.